 Cable glands have an influence on the protection class of the terminal box.
-It is strongly recommended to use appropriate cable glands in order to reach the rated protection class.
-We advise installers/service providers to pay particular attention to this aspect every time they install or replace a Copeland Scroll compressor, and to use cable glands according to EN 50262 or any other relevant standard of application in their country/region.
-Examples of correct electrical installations are shown in Figure 7 below.
+Emerson strongly recommends to use appropriate cable glands in order to reach the rated protection class.
+Installers/service providers are advised to pay attention to this aspect every time they install or replace a Copeland Scroll compressor and to use cable glands according to EN 50262 or any other relevant standard of application in their country/region.
+Examples of correct electrical installations are shown in Figures 14 & 15 below.